actions-marketplace-validations/aseemchopra25_clojure-autodoc/README.md

 # clojure-autodoc
-This Github Action will generate clojure documentation from source directory recursively.
+This Github Action will generate documentation from Clojure source directory recursively.

 Inspired by the works of [Tom FaulHaber](https://tomfaulhaber.github.io/autodoc/)